Bhaskers-Blu-Org2/openenclave-tpm/README.md

 Experimental, prototype, work in progress, example of how to access the TPM from within an Open Enclave enclave.
 This project is built using libraries and headers from [Open Enclave SDK](https://github.com/openenclave/openenclave).

-You will need an Intel SGX enabled machine or VM for this, along with the necessary SGX drivers.
+You will need an Intel SGX enabled Linux machine or Linux VM for this, along with the necessary SGX drivers.
 Your machine or VM needs to have a TPM (or vTPM in the case of a VM).
-Probably Linux only at this point, although [tpm2-tss SDK](https://github.com/tpm2-software/tpm2-tss) says Windows is experimentally supported.
-I have not tried yet though.

 You will need to install the [Open Enclave SDK](https://github.com/openenclave/openenclave).
 You can either enlist, build and install it, or you can just install a pre-built package.
 Make sure you install all the prerequisite packages.
 Once installed you will need to source the installed Open Enclave environment file so that this project can find libraries and headers.